Food for the Soul

-Food for the Soul (日々は過ぎれど飯うまし, Hibi wa Sugiredo Meshi Umashi) is an original Japanese anime television series created by Atto, the author of Non Non Biyori, produced by Aniplex and animated by P.A.
+Food for the Soul (日々は過ぎれど飯うまし, Hibi wa Sugiredo Meshi Umashi), also known as Hibimeshi (ひびめし) for short, is an original Japanese anime television series created by Atto, the author of Non Non Biyori, produced by Aniplex and animated by P.A.
 Works.
 It aired from April to June 2025.
 A manga adaptation illustrated by Quro began serialization on Media Factory's Comic Alive+ manga website in March 2025.

 Plot

 Mako Kawai is a first-year college student who is shy and afraid to try new things.
 She has a hobby of cooking and is often curious about the food she finds around her, although her curiosity is often thwarted by her nature.
 However, unexpectedly she meets her elementary school friend, Shinon Ogawa, who turns out to be her college friend.
 Shinon creates a new club themed on food research at her campus and tries to invite Mako to join her club.
 Together with Kurea Furutachi, Nana Hoshi, and Tsutsuji Higa, the five of them go on an adventure to find delicious and tasty food.